 Cloud computing has revolutionised the way businesses work.
 Interestingly, the cloud is a reasonably new type of technology but its roots are actually in the formation of the internet itself.
 Towards the end of the 1990s, IBM first developed the e-business concepts, moving away from using the internet solely for surfing and gaming.
 For the first time, business information started to be shared across the internet instead of on external tools.

-Over the past 10 years or so, the concept of Cloud technology has developed very rapidly and it is now known as cloud computing.
+Over the past 10 years or so, the concept of Cloud technology has developed very rapidly and it is now known as cloud computing (check out tron news to know other similar technologies).
 This concept really came in existence when web 2.0 technology was developed, followed by web 3.0, followed by software as a service.
 In reality, there is little difference between software as a service and the cloud, other than the fact that Microsoft started referring to it as cloud and giants such as IBM and Oracle accepted this terminology.

 So how has this helped in the supply chain?
 In order for these to be able to operate in an efficient and effective manner, it is vital that they can exchange knowledge in real time and collaborate with both internal and external partners.
 That includes the logistics operators, the customers, suppliers, and so on.
 EDI technology, which runs on the cloud, has made this possible.